darioizzo/audi/doc/sphinx/install_c.rst

 .. note::

    The option AUDI_BUILD_AUDI should be selected, while the option AUDI_BUILD_PYAUDI should be deactivated.
-You may also build the test by activatin the option AUTI_BUILD_TESTS.
+   You may also build the test by activating the option AUTI_BUILD_TESTS.

 When done, type (in your build directory):